Jakobi Meyers Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- The 242.4 yards per game the Jaguars are giving up through the air makes them the NFL's 13th-ranked pass defense.
+- The 242.4 passing yards the Jaguars allow per game makes them the NFL's 13th-ranked pass defense this season.

-- The Jaguars have given up 20 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- Meyers put together a 59-yard performance against the Bills last week on six catches while being targeted eight times.
+- In last week's matchup with the Bills, Meyers grabbed six passes for 59 yards while being targeted eight times.

+- Meyers has racked up 103 receiving yards (34.3 per game), hauling in 12 passes on 20 targets during his last three games.

 Meyers' New England Teammates